tsu2000/genshin-cli-wish-simulator/README.md

 ```

 ### Usage
-- Enter user inputs according to the prompts.
+Enter user inputs according to the prompts displayed in the command line.
+Let me know if there any bugs or issues with the source code, or if you want to suggest code improvements or optimisations.